mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 <div style="position:relative" markdown="1">
 ## Notes

-I didn't get too far before I realized there was going to be some trigonometry required to deaw these lines.
-I spent much time trying to recal the right trig functions!
-It took a some trial-and-error, and it works; but likey there are better ways.
+I didn't get too far before I realized there was going to be some trigonometry involved, not my strong suit.
+It works, but likey there are better ways.

 This is implemented as an endless loop.
-Really, this trench should come to an end and show the target that represents the thermal exhaust port.
+Really, this trench should come to an end and then show the target that represents the thermal exhaust port.
 I didn't get around to that yet...

 <script src="https://gist.github.com/mcmonty2600/3b31674e8896ef24e9d31afaf796bbaf.js"></script>